LizardByte/Sunshine/docs/source/about/advanced_usage.rst

    Higher numbers improve compression (quality at given bitrate) at the cost of increased encoding latency.
    Recommended to change only when limited by network or decoder, otherwise similar effect can be accomplished by increasing bitrate.

-   ..
-Note:: This option only applies when using NVENC `encoder`_.
+   .. note:: This option only applies when using NVENC `encoder`_.

 **Choices**